IS-UMK/lemkis/concurency/processes/tasks.md

-The task is to write example implementation of the following problem descriptions in c++ using processes (remember about technical aspects like a synchronization, correctness of the solution and style requirements).
+The tasks are to write example implementations of the following problem descriptions in c++ using processes (remember about technical aspects like a synchronization, correctness of the solution and style requirements).
 Each of you is obliged to
 - smoothly explain what the problem is
 - how he solved it (give the solution idea)